antoineruzette/stroma-spatial-analysis/README.md

     5. `measurements_export.groovy`

 3. Run the Jupyter notebooks cell-by-cell in the `Python` folder to analyze the exported measurement tables.

+## Reproducing results
+To reproduce the spatial distribution plots found in the manuscript (Kozlova et al, 2024, Fig. 3), download the datasets (see above), run the notebooks cell-by-cell.
+Make sure to adapt the file paths to your local machine.

 ## Install dependencies